microsoft/powerbi-powershell/src/Modules/Reports/Commands.Reports/help/Remove-PowerBIReport.md

 PS C:\> Remove-PowerBIReport -Id 12345-abc56-jkl56-700a0 -WorkspaceId ccd01-bif87-abc12-34efg
 ```

-You are deleting a Report with the GUID, '12345-abc56-jkl56-700a0', from the Workspace with Workspace ID of 'ccd01-bif87-abc12-34efg'.
+Deletes a report with the GUID, '12345-abc56-jkl56-700a0', from the Workspace with ID of 'ccd01-bif87-abc12-34efg'.

 ### Example 2
 ```powershell
 PS C:\> Remove-PowerBIReport -Id 12345-abc56-jkl56-700a0
 ```

-You are deleting a Report with the GUID of '12345-abc56-jkl56-700a0' from whatever Workspace it is in.
+Deletes a report with the GUID of '12345-abc56-jkl56-700a0' from your personal workspace.

 ## PARAMETERS

 ### -Id
-Report GUID Id that you wish to delete/remove from that workspace
+Id of the report to be deleted.

 ```yaml
 Type: Guid